Skip to content

 No one knows whether or not Ramses XI was Ramses X’s son, as this was not confirmed anywhere.

 Ramesses XI became the king during one of the most conflicted periods in Egypt.
 The High Priest of Amun took complete control over Thebes and limited the pharaoh’s power to northern Egypt.
-Then he, the High Priest, went into war with the Nubians to regain power over Nubia, which worsened the situation even more.
+Then, the High Priest went to war with the Nubians to regain power over Nubia, which worsened the situation even more.

-The death of Ramesses XI brought the 20th Dynasty, the New Kingdom period, and the actual and nominal lineages of Ramses to an end and opened the door for a new dynasty and a whole new period of history to begin.
+The death of Ramesses XI ended the 20th Dynasty, the New Kingdom period, and Ramses’ actual and nominal lineages.
+It opened the door for a new dynasty and a whole new period of history to begin.

 The eleven pharaohs named Ramses helped create one of three confirmed golden ages of ancient Egypt.
-Although a few of them were more obscure than the Moon during a total lunar eclipse, others left a magnificent legacy that has revived their memories for millennia.
+Although a few were more obscure than the Moon during a total lunar eclipse, others left a magnificent legacy, reviving their memories for millennia.

 Leave a comment